weblab-class/minerva-news/README.md

 ```
 If some components exhibit weird behavior after correct bugs, try clearing browser cache etc...

-**Important: Please do not attempt to set up a proxy for the npm dev server.
-Authentication won't work unless frontend/backend are on same port.**

 ## Heroku Deployment
 Make sure you have Heroku CLI installed.
 We will be using gunicorn, python WSGI HTTP server,
 to serve the Flask application (specified in Procfile).